Seasoned Catastrophic Injury Attorneys in Maryland Fight for Your Future

 - Patient protection, such as discharging a newborn child with the wrong parents

 - Care management, such as giving a patient the wrong blood or allowing a patient to develop stage 3/stage 4 bedsores

 - Environmental, such a patient dying because of a fall

 - Criminal, such as an assault on a patient

-Whether you have sustained a catastrophic injury in a car crash, because of a never event in a hospital, while on the job, or in a nursing home, Plaxen & Adler, P.A. can help.
+Whether you have sustained a catastrophic injury in a car crash, because of a never event in a hospital, while on the job, or in a nursing home, Plaxen Adler Muncy, P.A. can help.
 Our Maryland medical malpractice attorneys and personal injury lawyers have the skills, resources, and experience to handle complex claims.
 Let us focus on your case, so you can focus on your recovery and your loved ones.